CamStan/test-docs/scrdev-docs/rst/developers/overview.rst

 With ``XOR``, SCR defines sets of processes where members within a set are selected from different failure groups.
 The processes within a set collectively compute XOR parity data which is stored in files along side the application checkpoint files.
+This algorithm is based on the work found in [Ross]_, which in turn was inspired by [RAID5]_.
 This scheme can withstand multiple failures so long as two processes from the same set do not fail simultaneously.

 Computationally, ``XOR`` is more expensive than ``Partner``, but it requires less storage space.
 Whereas ``Partner`` must store two full